 Do I have to wear the mask the entire time I am at a YMCA facility?

-Our goal with this directive is to protect everyone from the community spread of the virus.
+Our goal with this directive is to protect everyone from the community's spread of the virus.
 Masking is meant to accompany adherence to physical distancing and practicing frequent hand hygiene.
-Masks are required by Executive Order to be worn in all places inside the building except while showering and swimming and as specified in guidelines for the tennis department as outlined here.
+Masks are required by Executive Order to be worn in all places inside the building except while showering and swimming.

 What if I have a condition that states I cannot wear a mask?